TheTexta/obsidian-main/Quantitative Data.md

 #statistics
-Quantitative Data::Describes values of [[quantitative variables]] in the data set
+Quantitative Data::Describes values of [[quantitative variables]] in the data set.